MPierre9/FileInfo/README.md

 ##### getFileSize

-Summary: This function returns the size of a file, in bytes To use, call the function as follows `print getFileSize("path/to/file")`
+Summary: This function returns the size of a file, in bytes To use, call the function as follows:
+`print getFileSize("path/to/file")`

+##### getFilename

+Summary: The following function returns the filename when given a path To use simply pass your desired path as a string into the function getFilename